Svetasv logo

 Chapter 9 9 Rejoice greatly, Daughter Zion!
 Shout, Daughter Jerusalem!
 See, your king comes to you, righteous and victorious, lowly and riding on a donkey, on a colt, the foal of a donkey.

-Pivot X: The wicked leaders of the Judahites (10:1-3)
+Pivot X: The wicked leaders of the Judahites are punished (10:1-3)

 Chapter 10 1 Ask the Lord for rain in the springtime; it is the Lord who sends the thunderstorms.
 He gives showers of rain to all people, and plants of the field to everyone.
 2a The idols speak deceitfully, diviners see visions that lie; they tell dreams that are false, they give comfort in vain.